-For Donovan, a Grammy Award winning multi-talented artist, the 2022-2023 season brings holiday favorites, timeless classics, and exciting debuts.
-Engagements include, his debut with the Berlin Philharmonic, a return to English National Opera for It's A Wonderful Life, two separate debuts as Crown in Porgy and Bess with North Carolina Opera and Opera Carolina, his debut with Orchestra Iowa singing Verdi's Requiem, concerts in tribute to Jules Bledsoe, and three university residencies presenting masterclasses and recitals.
+The 2022-2023 season brought holiday favorites, timeless classics, and exciting debuts for the multi-talented award winning artist.
+Engagements included, his debut with the Berlin Philharmonic, a return to English National Opera for It's A Wonderful Life, two separate debuts as Crown in Porgy and Bess with North Carolina Opera and Opera Carolina, his debut with Orchestra Iowa singing Verdi's Requiem, concerts in tribute to Jules Bledsoe, and three university residencies presenting masterclasses and recitals.

-He has lit up the concert stage in performances with the Deutsche Radio Philharmonic, the Latvian National Opera, the Orchestra Lamourez in Paris, and The Metropolitan Opera for the “Summer in the Parks” concert series.
-He made his debut at Carnegie Hall in Mark Hayes’ Te Deum and returned to sing Fauré’s Requiem and Haydn’s Paukenmesse that season.
-Soon after his debut season at Carnegie Hall, he returned again to sing Haydn’s Lord Nelson Mass and Mozart’s Solemn Vespers.
+In the season prior, he lit up the concert stage in performances with the Deutsche Radio Philharmonic, the Latvian National Opera, the Orchestra Lamourez in Paris, and The Metropolitan Opera for their “Summer in the Parks” concert series.
+During that season of concerts, he made his debut at Carnegie Hall singing Mark Hayes’ Te Deum and returned soon after his debut to sing Fauré’s Requiem and Haydn’s Paukenmesse..
+He was again, invited back to Carnegie Hall that year to sing Haydn’s Lord Nelson Mass and Mozart’s Solemn Vespers.

-Donovan is a fitness enthusiast, certified personal trainer, and gamer who enjoys French Bulldogs, anime, roller coasters, greek mythology, and anything horror.
+Donovan is a fitness enthusiast, certified personal trainer, and gamer who loves French Bulldogs, anime, roller coasters, greek mythology, and anything horror.